e3modelling/OPEN-PROM/Tutorials/README.md

 - ***06_OPEN PROM country to region mapping:***

-    Explanatory document about countries and regions mapping used in the model.
+    Explanatory document about the countries and regions mapping used in the model.

 - ***07_Creating FIXME Issues from Code Comments:***